§73. Comprehensive labor market information system

 matter necessary to effectuate the provisions of this Part.

-C. The council shall designate the commission as the agency to coordinate the
+C. The council shall designate the department as the agency to coordinate the

 development and implementation of the system and to maintain the system.
 In the

-development and maintenance of the system, the commission may use existing data
+development and maintenance of the system, the department may use existing data collection

-collection systems operated by it, and to the extent appropriate, establish electronic linkages
+systems operated by it, and to the extent appropriate, establish electronic linkages to access

-to access data in the management information systems operated by other departments or
+data in the management information systems operated by other departments or offices of state

-offices of state government.
-It shall be readily available for public access through a variety
+government.
+It shall be readily available for public access through a variety of media,

 D. The system shall provide the council and commission with information relevant